Outdoor Photographer Features George Lepp on Coverand Article Inside is Now Free on the OP Website

 The 11 minute 4K video above was captured using Canon's EOS 5D MK IV and EOS-1D X MK II cameras.
 Lenses to bring in close the nest from 200+ feet were the EF100-400mm Mk II, EF500mm MK II, and the EF800mm.
 Using tele-extenders and considering the 4K crop factor of the camera the maximum focal length used was 3889mm.
 120 hours were spent at the nest site and many hours editing the 4K footage to pull frame grabs that were sent out over social media.
 A gallery of those frame grabs will soon be available on this site.

 George's 2013 eagle-nest project is published in Outdoor Photographer's April 2014 issue.

 Check out our numerous articles in Outdoor Photographer and read our monthly column Tech Tips in the "Article Section"(Learn More)

-Watch the 10-minute video of the nest life-cycle of the Smith Rock Bald Eagles by clicking on the image below.
+Watch the 10-minute HD video from 2013 of the nest life-cycle of the Smith Rock Bald Eagles by clicking on the image below.